flugel-it/moving-to-terraform/README.md

 }
 ```

-I choose to store variables in a dedicated file [variables.tf](https://github.com/abednarik/moving-to-terraform/blob/master/variables.tf).
-Please, have
-a look at the file and get familiar with it.
+I choose to store variables in a dedicated file [variables.tf](https://github.com/flugel-it/moving-to-terraform/blob/master/variables.tf).
+Please, have a look to the file and be familiar with it.

-Now, let get started with the [main.tf](https://github.com/abednarik/moving-to-terraform/blob/master/main.tf).
+Now, let's get started with [main.tf](https://github.com/flugel-it/moving-to-terraform/blob/master/main.tf).
-here is where we set all the resources we plan to use in AWS.
+here's where we set all the resources we plan to use in our cloud environment.
-First, we define the provider.
-Terraform supports multiple providers, Like AWS Web Services, DigitalOcean,
+First, we define the provider, Terraform supports multiple providers, like AWS, OpenStack, DigitalOcean,
-Azure, Google Cloud, OpenStack and others.
+ Google Cloud, Azure and others.

 Here we set the provider and the AWS region defined in *variables.tf* to place our resources there: